 EDA staff work to improve the economic well being and quality of life for the Amherst County community by working with current businesses and attracting new businesses to create and/or retain jobs that facilitate growth and provide a stable tax base.

-Topics include crucial conversations, a roundtable discussion with local leaders, ethics in the workplace, diversity challenges, economic development, workforce & education etc.
+Topics include crucial conversations, a roundtable discussion with local leaders, diversity challenges, economic development, workforce & education, etc.

 Economic Development Strategic Plan